neailabs/pdf-editor/README.md

 functionality based on PDF Reference 2.0.
 It is written and maintained by Jakub Melka.

-*Software works on Microsoft Windows / Linux.*
+*Software works on Microsoft Windows / Linux / macOS*

 Software is provided without any warranty of any kind.